-In 2011, the cost to YNHH to provide funding for healthcare training and education programs was more than $64.1 million, and benefited more than 3,360 individuals.
+In 2013, the cost to YNHH to provide funding for healthcare training and education programs was 79.8 million, and benefited more than 3,037 individuals.

 For example, YNHH donated $1,000,000 toward a partnership with Gateway Community College to launch the school's associate degree program in nursing.
 The relationship serves a mutual community and hospital need, creating access to education for local residents, as well as current YNHH non-nurse employees, and creating a pipeline of future registered nurses.

 Because she was a YNHH employee when she attended Quinnipiac, Devonne qualified for the hospital's tuition-reimbursement program.
 "After graduation I became a respiratory therapist at Yale-New Haven," she said, adding that her managers and fellow employees helped guide her through YNHH's various health education initiatives to work towards her career goals.